Jamoneed/Cpython-Jit-Compiler-Fuzzing/README.md

 Phase 3 requires a manual patch to `Python/jit.c` and a CPython rebuild.
 All other phases run automatically via `run_all.sh`.

 ## Compatibility Changes
-Four compatibility issues in lafleur prevented it from working on CPython 3.15.
+Four compatibility challenges in lafleur prevented it from working successfully on CPython 3.15.
 All were diagnosed and resolved during this campaign:

 1. **UOP regex** — CPython 3.15 appends register suffixes to optimized UOP names.
 Fixed in `coverage.py` line 45.
 2. **Missing UOP names** — Four new UOP names in CPython 3.15 were absent from lafleur's known set.
 Fixed in `uop_names.py`.